Skip to main content

 When pheno hunting, you will consider characteristics like plant type and bud type.
 You will consider factors such as growth speed, resistance and yield.

 As previously discussed, the desired traits are usually not expressed in a cannabis plant until it starts flowering.
 If for example you are hoping to breed shorter plants, after flowering you will be able to tell which of the phenotypes you have most closely met this criteria, and you will thus discard the rest.
-When you discard phenotypes that don’t meet your criteria, remember to discard their clones too.

 The plants that usually get discarded are those that are not impressive physically and don't have appealing properties like aroma.

-Is Growth Rate A Component of Cannabis Phenotype?
+Is Growth Rate a Component of Cannabis Phenotype?

 Though many other desired traits can only be seen at the point of flowering, growth rate is apparent right from the get-go.